OpenIPC/faceter/README.md

 ### Purpose

 `faceter-detector` is a standalone utility for OpenIPC cameras.
-It pulls the local MJPEG preview stream, decodes frames to estimate motion volume, crops motion-driven ROIs, and runs them through a TensorFlow Lite Micro person model.
+It pulls the local MJPEG preview stream, decodes frames to estimate motion volume, crops motion-driven ROIs, and runs them through a TVM AOT–compiled person model.
 The utility emits PERSON/MOTION events in ISO-8601 format and can optionally persist the evidence images.

 Any HTTP MJPEG streamer is supported—just point `--stream-url` to the feed you want to analyze, whether it is served by the camera firmware or an external encoder.
 For best results, use a 16:9 aspect ratio stream at 512×288 resolution and 5 fps.
 Both width and height should be multiples of 16 for optimal processing efficiency.
 Higher resolutions or frame rates may overload the CPU.

 ### Key capabilities

-- Two-stage pipeline: motion heuristics followed by a 96×96 TensorFlow Lite Micro inference.
+- Two-stage pipeline: motion heuristics followed by a 96×96 TVM AOT inference.
 - Adjustable thresholds, ROI export, and resolution-adaptive processing.
 - Snapshot annotation (`--snapshot-rect`) and per-event labeling to aid triage.
 - Motion-only mode (`--disable-person-detector`) for slow devices.